fpt-corp/ai-marketplace/README.md

 # API Reference
 This API reference describes the RESTful, streaming, and real-time APIs of AI Models on [AI Marketplace](https://marketplace.fptcloud.com/).
 REST APIs are usable via HTTP in any environment that supports HTTP requests.
 ## Authentication
 The AI Marketplace API uses API keys for authentication.
-Create, manage, and learn more about API keys in [My account](https://marketplace.fptcloud.com/en/my-account).
+Create, manage, and learn more about API keys in [My account/ My API Keys]([https://marketplace.fptcloud.com/en/my-account](https://marketplace.fptcloud.com/en/my-account#my-api-key)).

 > ⚠️ **Remember that your API key is a secret!**
 > Do not share it with others or expose it in any client-side code (browsers, apps).